 At the top was a ski area.
 I didn’t spend much time here but instead would begin my descent to Aigle.

 It was a great ride down.
 With hairpin turns, I never could really let the bike roll but I wasn’t here for speed.
+(Things losers say)

 I came to one snow shed and plenty of picturesque vantage points.
 I enjoyed the descent constantly scanning taking in the views.

 I also knew I was in France.
 Well, not really but very close.
 I had thought about riding an extra 10-15 km to “end” in France (and come back) but decided I needed to keep going to my real destination in Montreux.
 I had a train to catch.

 Beautiful vineyards on the hillside dotted the landscape.
 Aigle is the home of the UCI, Union of International Cyclists or Union Cycliste Internationale in French.

 As I reached the flat section of the town I saw a sign for Route 4.
 Then it dawned on me I had been looking for the wrong signs.
 I felt fresh but I must have been tired to confuse the route signs.